By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 3.3.1.
 Editing HealthWorker

-Upon parsing the argument string into EditCommandParser
+Upon parsing the argument string into EditCommandParser, it first checks

-field provided is non-negative, and not greater than the
+that the <index> field provided is non-negative, and not greater than the

-size of the UniqueHealthWorkerList
+size of the UniqueHealthWorkerList.

-After checking for a valid CommandMode.HEALTHWORKER
+After checking for a valid CommandMode.HEALTHWORKER keyword after the

-then tokenizes the argument string
+edit command word, EditCommandParser then tokenizes the argument string

-after the keyword into a ArgumentMultiMap
+after the keyword into a ArgumentMultiMap object that stores the prefix to

 values mapping for each field specified.
 If no prefixes, or invalid prefixes